Climate change in Montana: Renewables

 In May, 2005, the State of Montana, Department of Energy (DOE) and Sage Resources of Missoula, Montana established the Montana Geothermal Program.
 Montana's potential for large-scale geothermal energy development is still being evaluated.
 DOE's Geopowering the West program indicates that Montana has more than 25,000 square miles of high-potential sites and areas.

 Currently, Montana has 15 high-temperature sites located near White Sulphur Springs, Helena, Ennis, Bozeman, Butte and Boulder, and more than 50 designated geothermal areas of varying temperatures across the entire state.
-A total of twenty-seven known sites have surface temperatures ranging from 110 °F to above 149 °F, and current temperature estimates for deep reservoirs exceed 350 °F. An interactive topographic map providing details about Montana's principal geothermal sites is available on MDEQ's official site.
+A total of twenty-seven known sites have surface temperatures ranging from 110 °F to above 149 °F, and current temperature estimates for deep reservoirs exceeding 350 °F. An interactive topographic map providing details about Montana's principal geothermal sites is available on MDEQ's official site.